-Pupil progress is continuously tracked with data drops termly.
+Pupil progress is continuously tracked, with data collated termly.
 Where pupils are not making sufficient progress additional information is sought and appropriate action taken.
 We evaluate the effectiveness of provision for pupils with SEN by:

 - Reviewing pupils' individual progress towards their goals each term

 - Seeking pupil voice regarding their views

 - Reviewing the impact of interventions

-- Monitoring by the SENDCo
+- Undertaking monitoring via the SENDCo

 - Using provision maps to measure progress

-- Holding annual reviews for pupils with EHC plans
+- Holding annual reviews for pupils with EHCPs

+- Holding regular review meetings with parents/carers and pupils.